 Marathon Des Sables Packing List

 I recently completed the Marathon Des Sables, ‘toughest footrace in the world’, in April 2019.
 6 marathons in 6 days across the Sahara.
 You can read about my account of it here.
 It was one of the best experiences of my life, and also one of the toughest.
 When I was researching all about it, it was difficult to find out all the answers to my questions, so I created an MDS FAQ here, check that out for all the questions you have.
+But on this post, you’ll read all about what you need for your Marathon Des Sables Packing List.

 One question that I really couldn’t fit into the FAQs though, was the issue about what gear you need for the Marathon Des Sables.
 So I’ve tried to help out with a Marathon Des Sables Packing List below: